MMGeorge/webgl-shdrcomp/README.md

 Saving a file ending in .vert or .frag will compile a shdr_vert.js or shdr_frag.js respectively.
 Initialize the fragment and vertex shaders with VSHADER_SOURCE and FSHADER_SOURCE.

 ### Recommended:
-I strongly recommend the following packages for writing and debugging glsl shaders:
+I highly recommend the following packages for writing and debugging GLSL shaders:
 * [glsl-mode] - A major mode for Open GLSL shader files
 * [flycheck] - For basic error checking
 * [flycheck-glsl] - Extends flycheck functionality to glsl